ruihanwang-maritime/ship-exposure-marine-extremes/README.md

-# Global exposure of ocean-going ships to marine climate extremes in a warming world
+# Climate change reshapes global shipping exposure to marine extremes

 Analysis code for the manuscript.
 Each script names the Methods equations it implements, so results in the paper can be traced back to the code that